Kiki Bertens

 Kiki Bertens ([ˈkiki ˈbɛrtəns]; born 10 December 1991) is a Dutch former professional tennis player.
-Her career-high WTA singles ranking was world No. 4, which she reached on 13 May 2019, becoming the highest ranked Dutch female player ever.
+Her career-high singles ranking was world No. 4, which she reached on 13 May 2019, becoming the highest-ranked Dutch female player ever.

 Her career-high doubles ranking of world No. 16, she achieved in April 2018.
-She won ten singles and ten doubles titles on the WTA Tour including 2018 Cincinnati Open and 2019 Madrid Open.
+She won ten singles and ten doubles titles on the WTA Tour, including 2018 Cincinnati Open and 2019 Madrid Open.
 Bertens was widely regarded as a clay court specialist, but also was successful on hardcourt.

 Early life and background

 Bertens was born on 10 December 1991 in Wateringen near The Hague, but grew up in the town of Berkel en Rodenrijs.
 She has two sisters, one older and one younger.
 Bertens started playing tennis at age six at ATV Berkenrode, a tennis club where her aunt and uncle played.
 She has been coached by Martin van der Brugghen at the club since she was seven years old.
 Van der Brugghen recognized her ability and continued to coach her primarily to help her reach her potential.
 He said: "In the youth we have supported her very much.
 I taught her for little money because I find it interesting to see how far you can get with someone."
 Bertens received little support from the Dutch tennis federation.
 She did not play on the ITF Junior Circuit except for one appearance at the Junior Fed Cup in 2007.